 A person shall comply with any reasonable direction of the librarian and shall not wilfully obstruct any officer or servant of the Board in the execution of his or her duty or wilfully disturb, interrupt or annoy any other person in the proper use of the library.

-[Regulation 14 amended in Gazette 6 Dec 2013 p.
+[Regulation 14 amended: Gazette 6 Dec 2013 p.
 5738.]

 [15-31.
-Deleted in Gazette 6 Dec 2013 p.
+Deleted: Gazette 6 Dec 2013 p.
 5738.]

-32. Librarian may refuse books or use of library

-(1) The librarian has the power to refuse books and to deny the use of the library to any person who refuses to comply with these regulations or who may be excluded or removed from the library under the provisions of regulation 33.

-(2) A person who is aggrieved by the decision of a librarian made under this regulation may appeal against the decision to the Board.

-(3) The decision of the Board is final, but the librarian’s decision or denial as the case may be under subregulation (1) has effect until overruled by the decision of the Board.

-33. Librarian may exclude or remove persons from library
+32. Persons may be excluded from library

-The librarian may exclude or remove from the library —
+(1) The librarian may exclude a person from the library if the person —

-(a) all disorderly persons;
+(a) is behaving in a disorderly manner; or

-(b) any person who appears to be intoxicated;
+(b) appears to be affected by alcohol or drugs; or

+(c) accesses any indecent, obscene or offensive content on a computer or other electronic device in a public area of the library and continues to do so after being directed to stop by the librarian; or

-(c) a person who is not using the library for the purposes for which it is intended;
+(d) is not using the library for the purpose for which it is intended; or

-(d) a person who has committed a breach of these regulations if it appears likely that the person’s continued presence in the library may lead to a further breach of the regulations.
+(e) has committed a breach of these regulations and it appears likely that the person’s continued presence in the library may lead to a further breach of these regulations.

+(2) The librarian must give a person who is excluded under subregulation (1) a written notice that —

+(a) states the person is excluded from the library; and

+(b) specifies the period of exclusion; and

+(c) explains the reason for the exclusion; and

+(d) informs the person about the person’s right to apply to the Board under subregulation (4)(c) for a review of the exclusion.

+(3) The librarian may determine the period of exclusion for the purposes of subregulation (2)(b) which must not be longer than 2 years.

+(4) A person who is excluded under subregulation (1) —

+(a) if applicable — must leave the library immediately; and

+(b) must not enter the library during the period of exclusion; and

+(c) may apply in writing to the Board for a review of the exclusion.

+(5) On application under subregulation (4)(c), the Board may —

+(a) confirm the exclusion; or

+(b) revoke the exclusion; or

+(c) substitute a different period of exclusion.

-[Regulation 33 amended in Gazette 6 Dec 2013 p.
-5738.]
+[Regulation 32 inserted: Gazette 23 Jun 2017 p.
+3178-9.]

+[33.
+Deleted: Gazette 23 Jun 2017 p.
+3178.]

 34. Use of books from library